tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 6.1 Parallel Compaction

-TidesDB implements parallel compaction using a semaphore-based thread pool to reduce SSTable count, remove tombstones, and purge expired TTL entries.
+TidesDB implements parallel compaction using semaphore-based thread limiting to reduce SSTable count, remove tombstones, and purge expired TTL entries.
 The number of concurrent threads is configurable via `compaction_threads` in the column family config (default 4).
-Compaction pairs SSTables from oldest to newest, with each thread processing one pair, approximately halving the SSTable count per run.
-When `compaction_threads > 0`, `tidesdb_compact()` automatically uses parallel execution.
+Compaction pairs SSTables from oldest to newest (pairs 0+1, 2+3, 4+5, etc.), with each thread processing one pair.
+A semaphore limits concurrent threads to the configured maximum.
+When `compaction_threads >= 2`, `tidesdb_compact()` automatically uses parallel execution.
 At least 2 SSTables are required to trigger compaction.
+The process approximately halves the SSTable count per run.

 ### 6.2 Background Compaction

 Background compaction provides automatic, hands-free SSTable management.
 Enabled via `enable_background_compaction = 1` in the column family
 configuration, it automatically triggers when the SSTable count reaches `max_sstables_before_compaction`.
-A dedicated background thread operates independently without blocking application operations, merging SSTable pairs incrementally throughout the database lifecycle until shutdown.
+When a flush completes and the SSTable count exceeds the threshold, a compaction task is submitted to the database-level compaction thread pool.
+This operates independently without blocking application operations, merging SSTable pairs incrementally throughout the database lifecycle until shutdown.
+The interval between compaction checks is configurable via `background_compaction_interval` (default 1 second).

 ### 6.3 Compaction Mechanics